TheLandfill/cpp_cli/README.md

 ## Getting Started

-As it currently stands, this repository will not work on Windows systems as it relies on GNU/Linux tools to compile.
+As it currently stands, the header file will work on all systems, but the test program will have to be compiled using Windows.

 ### Prerequisites
-The library requires nothing but c++11, but the test program itself needs the library to be compiled first.
+The library requires nothing but c++11.
 The test program already has symlinks to the required library and header file.

-To use this library in other projects, it must first be compiled (it comes with its own Makefile which uses g++) and linked to the program that wants to use it, then you can include the header file "parser.h" and use all the necessary functionality.

-### Install For Linux or Mac
+### Install
-#### Make the Library
-1. Download the source code.
-1. Move to the directory cpp_command_line_parser/bin/
-1. Type "make".
-#### Make the Test
-1. Make the library first.
-1. Move to the directory test_cpp_command_line_parser/bin/
-1. Type "make".
+No installation required.
+Just download the [folder containing the header files "parser.h" and "hash_table.h"](src/cpp_command_line_parser/includes) and add it to your list of include directories.

 ## How to Use
-1. Link the library in the project settings or in the Makefile
+1. Add the include directory in the project settings or in the Makefile
 1. Include the header file "parser.h" in the main part of your program.
 1. Create a new scope (this is just so the local variables you need to create disappear).
 1. Inside that scope, create a `Command_Line_Var<T>` (syntax specified below).
-1. Once you've created all the `Command_Line_Var`s, run the function `hash(argc, argv);`.
+1. Once you've created all the `Command_Line_Var`s, run the function `ARGS_PARSER::parse(argc, argv);`.
 1. All the variables will be set after hash finishes.
 1. Any non-flagged argument or subargument will be returned in a vector of "non_options" in the order in which they appear in the command line.